HotPocketHPE/mhguide/mhguide.md

 **Focus on efficiency.** Stylish moments are possible, but they take the backseat in MH: the focus is on playing quick and clean.

 **Variable difficulty!** Early progression can be easy, while later hunts significantly up the challenge.
-Optional content in many games will truly test your skill, but if you need help, build your armor to focus on defense or play in multiplayer!
+Optional content in many games will truly test your skill, but if you need help, build your armor defensively or play in multiplayer!

 ## How to Use This Guide